AutoJenny/blog/docs/git_modules/README.md

    - Wait for explicit guidance
    - **DO NOT MAKE ASSUMPTIONS**

 Remember: The entire purpose of this architecture is to make it **technically impossible** to accidentally modify module code in MAIN_HUB.
 If you find yourself able to edit modules directly in MAIN_HUB, something is wrong - stop immediately and seek review.

+# Modular Git Modules: Service Layer Pattern

+This project uses a hybrid service layer pattern for robust modularity and integration.

+- Shared services for DB access and workflow logic are defined in MAIN_HUB (`app/services/shared.py`).
+- Module-specific services (e.g., `modules/nav/services.py`) import and use these shared services when available, or fallback to demo data in standalone mode.
+- MAIN_HUB integration code must always call module service functions for data access and mutation.

+See [ARCHITECTURE.md](ARCHITECTURE.md) for full details.

+---

+_Last updated: [date]_